-The Annual Service Plan, published in April, outlines the planned priorities to be delivered in the year that might require public consultation.
-These consultations may not take place immediately following publication of the plan but at the time that is most relevant to the planned priority.
-At this point the Authority's Planning Committee will be provided with details about the issue and options being considered and permission to consult with the public sought.
+The Annual Service Plan, published in April, outlines the planned projects or proposals to be delivered in the year that might require public consultation.
+These consultations may not take place immediately following publication of the action plan but at the time that is most relevant to the planned project or proposal.
+At this point the Authority Planning Committee will be provided with details about the issue and options being considered and permission to consult with the public sought.